Parallelisation of partial differential equations via representation theory

+\addition{ The unit square has symmetries beyond horizontal and vertical reflection: adding in rotations it is invariant under the dihedral group $D_4$.
+This raises the question: can we break apart a function into different symmetry classes corresponding to the different ways that $D_4$ can present itself?
+We shall see that the corresponding decomposition is into 6 terms:

+where the labels classify different symmetry classes, see a depiction in \figref{squaredecomposition}.
+The first four terms have {\it scalar} symmetries similar to the even--odd decomposition: $\ft(x,y)$ is invariant under reflections {\it and} rotations, $\fre(x,y)$ is anti-invariant under reflections but invariant under rotations, $\fro(x,y)$ is invariant under reflections and ant-invariant under $90^\circ$ rotations and $\fs(x,y)$ is anti-invariant under both reflections and $90^\circ$ rotations.
+That is to say rotations and reflections have become multiplication by $1$ or $-1$, with each symmetry class again exhibiting different behaviour.
+But the last two terms ($\ff1$ and $\ff2$, corresponding to the ``Faithful representation'') capture a phenomenon not present in a decomposition based on parity: they come as a pair, and applying a symmetry action like rotation or reflection will leave them inside a two-dimensional subspace, but this is not at all evident from their plots. }

 \Figurew[squaredecomposition]{\hsize} A symmetric decomposition associated with the full symmetry group of the square (the dihedral group $D_4$) into six symmetry classes for the same function from \figref{reflectiondecomposition}.
-The first two columns correspond to scalar irreducible representations where the functions are either invariant or flip sign whenever we apply a symmetry action.
-The last column corresponds to a 2-dimensional irreducible representation, thus whilst they remain in an invariant subspace the symmetry is not as visually obvious, but the numerical solution of certain classes of PDEs still decouples across these terms.
+The first two columns correspond to scalar irreducible representations where the functions are either invariant or flip sign whenever we apply \addition{a reflection or rotation}.
+The last column corresponds to a 2-dimensional irreducible representation, \addition{where the symmetry is not at all visually obvious}.

-Our motivation for utilising symmetry-adapted bases is that they naturally decouple the discretisation of certain important classes of partial differential equations (PDEs) into smaller independent systems, the number equal to the total of the dimension of all irreducible representations, which can in principle be solved in parallel.
-For simplicity we focus on the Schr\"odinger equation

-where $a$ is invariant under the corresponding symmetry action with natural (Neumann) boundary conditions, that is, where the normal derivative of $u$ vanishes at the boundary.
-For example, on a square where the potential is invariant under $D_4$ we have four scalar irreducible representations and one 2-dimensional representation and a discretisation built using an associated symmetry-adapted basis will decouple the Schr\"odinger equation into 6 independent eigenvalue problems which can be solved in parallel.
-On the cube where the potential is invariant under $O_h$ this increases substantially to 20 independent eigenvalue problems.
-Note this feature is not limited to scalar-valued PDEs, and extends naturally to vector-valued equations as discussed briefly in the conclusion.
+\addition{ In order to make sense of the behaviour of reflections and rotations applied to $\ff1$ and $\ff2$ we introduce the concept of a {\it symmetry-adapted basis}, which are bases that turn a symmetry action into multiplication.
+The simplest example of a symmetry-adapted basis are in fact the monomials, which capture reflection symmetry: assuming the series converges, we can deduce the even/odd parts of a monomial expansion in 1D using the even/odd monomials:

+We can write this in terms of the cyclic group of order 2, $\rmC_2 := \{-1,1\}$, capturing the reflection group action.
+For any $g \in \rmC_2$ the even and odd monomials turn the symmetry action into multiplication by $\pm 1$: